Inside Sandringham: the Queen’s favoured place to mark accession day

 Royals throughout history have both lived in and had a strong affinity with the home, including Edward VII, King George V and today’s Queen Elizabeth, who opened the house to the public in 1977, her Silver Jubilee year.

-King George V once described Sandringham as “the place I love better than anywhere else in the world”, says the website, and his grandson, King George VI, the Queen’s father, wrote that he was “always” happy at Sandringham and “I love the place”.
+King George V once described Sandringham as “the place I love better than anywhere else in the world”, said the website, and his grandson, King George VI, the Queen’s father, wrote that he was “always” happy at Sandringham and “I love the place”.

-Long before” meeting and marrying the Prince of Wales, Princess Diana also had a “huge royal connection” to the residence, Hello! magazine said.
+Long before meeting and marrying the Prince of Wales, Princess Diana also had a “huge royal connection” to the residence, Hello! magazine said.
 She was born at Park House, a property located on the Sandringham estate.
 The house was offered by the monarch to the Leonard Cheshire Disability charity in 1983, and became a hotel for disabled guests and their companions to enjoy together.

 How the tradition began